IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{TCPDUMP}}.

-Note that historically, values were assigned incrementally following First Come First Served (FCFS) policy with Expert Review.
-A preference was made to have a public specification, but with no mandate to enforce this.
-Some historical values may have less specification than desired.

 LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Experimental/Private Use, and that use continues to be supported.
 However, new private use cases should use the values in the 65001-65535 range.